brianobot/brianobot/README.md

 # Hi 😁👋🏾, I’m **Brian Obot**<!--(https://www.brianobot.online)-->
 - 👀 I’m interested in Web Development, Networking, GUIs, and Algorithms and Marvel Movies
-- 🌱 I am a graduate of Electrical and Electronic Engineering.
+- 🌱 I am a graduate of Electrical and Electronic Engineering.[^1]
 - 💞️ I’m looking to collaborate on Web Based start-up projects, projects with high need for automation.
 - 📫 How to reach me brianobot9@gmail.com, +234 7018977031, +234 8073487154